TABLE OF CONTENTS

 What does it mean for a case to be above the red line?

-Section 7020.60 of the Commission rules allows an arbitrator to continue a case for three years; after that time, the arbitrator shall set the case for trial unless a party submits a written request to continue the case for good cause.
+Section 9020.60 b) 2) D) i) of the Commission rules allows an arbitrator to continue a case for three years; after that time, the arbitrator shall set the case for trial unless a party submits a written request to continue the case for good cause.
 The request must be received at least 15 days before the status call and contain proof of service on all parties to the case.
 An objection to the request, with proof of service, must be received by the arbitrator at least seven days before the call.

-The parties to a red-line case must appear at the status call.
-If the petitioner does not provide a written request and appear at the call, in the absence of good cause the case shall be dismissed for want of prosecution.
+Please refer to the posted "Arbitration Procedures" for information on how Status Calls will be conducted.
+If the petitioner does not provide a written request and in the absence of good cause the case shall be dismissed for want of prosecution.
 Unless these provisions are met, the arbitrator shall set the case for trial.
 If the petitioner fails to appear without good cause on the trial date, the case shall be dismissed.
 If the respondent fails to appear without good cause, the arbitrator may conduct an ex parte hearing.

 How many copies of the settlement contract should I submit?